emqx/emqx-docs/en_US/access-control/authn/authn.md

 ::: tip

 By default, EMQX does not enable the authentication feature, meaning it allows all clients to connect.
-If you are using it in a production environment, make sure to configure at least one authentication method in advance.
+If you are using it in a production environment, configure at least one authentication method in advance.

 :::